geniusworks/digital-archive-maker/docs/video_ripping_guide.md

   - `OMDB_API_KEY` (fallback)
   - Scripts auto-load `.env` at the repo root via `python-dotenv` when available.

+If no API keys are set, tagging scripts will still run, but online lookups are disabled and the scripts will only use local data (existing file tags, caches, and any manual overrides).

 Example:
 ```bash
 python3 bin/tag-movie-metadata.py "${RIPS_ROOT}/Movies/Movie Name (1999)/Movie Name (1999).mp4" --imdb-id tt0123456 --dry-run --verbose